18 September 2019: Version 1.3 published. Clause 11.6 altered to expand termination circumstance coverage due to clause 11.1.

 11.2.5. if we notify you that there is a Force Majeure Event.

 11.3.
 Upon termination you will have no right to access the Service and, subject only to the provisions of clause 2.2 and 11.5, you agree that we may temporarily or permanently block access to, remove, deactivate, delete, and discard all material provided by you.
 We accept no liability for removed or deleted Material, data or information and you hold us harmless in respect of any such action.

 11.4.
 You may terminate your Account at any time, for any reason, by giving written notice or emailing firstname.lastname@example.org.
 No financial compensation will be payable or due to you by us should you choose to terminate your Account.

 11.5.
 You agree that we will not be liable to you or any third-party for any termination of your access to the Service.

 11.6.
-Where this Agreement is terminated under clause 2.2 or 11.2, subject to our sole determination of risk assessment including but not limited to security exposure, safety and feasibility, we may permit you to copy or transfer your Material, data or information to an alternative means of storage.
+Where this Agreement is terminated under clause 2.2, 11.1 or 11.2, subject to our sole determination of risk assessment including but not limited to security exposure, safety and feasibility, we will permit you to copy or transfer your Material, data or information to an alternative means of storage.
 Such transfer must occur to your hardware storage facilities via a network connection acceptable to us.
 Subject to data centre policy compliance and our sole discretion of risk assessment including but not limited to security exposure, safety and feasibility, we may permit you to connect and activate local hardware storage facilities in physical proximity of our relevant data centre location(s) to maximise transfer speed.
 During the period in which you copy or transfer your Material, data or information to an alternative means of storage, the Fees applicable to your Plan will continue to be charged by us to you.